Open the example model

 |Model Name||Variant Control||Condition (read only)|

-You can configure a Model Variants block and specify your variant choices.
+You can configure a Model block and specify your variant choices.

 Create a model.

-From the Ports & Subsystems library, add a Model Variants block to the model.
+From the Ports & Subsystems library, add a Model block to the model.

-Right-click the Model Variants block and select Block Parameters (ModelReference) from the context menu.
+Right-click the Model block and select Block Parameters (ModelReference) from the context menu.

 If you want, specify the model arguments and the Simulation mode.
 All simulation modes work with model variants.
 For more information, see Parameterize Model Variants and Referenced Model Simulation Modes.